Here’s one disaster you might not have considered in your preps…

 If you have a heated phone call with your business partner or a customer, it’s a good idea to follow up quickly with a brief email that says something like, “Just to recap our conversation from a couple minutes ago…”

-3) Consider mediation.
+3) Consider Mediation or Arbitration.

 In many cases, mediation could potentially save you time, money, and a bunch of unnecessary formalities.
 Additionally, you get a ton more privacy than traditional court litigation (whose records and evidence submitted are public).